w8sl/Ortho4XP/README.md

 Unofficial fork of Ortho4XP-master, a genial tool created and developed by **Oscar Pilote**: https://github.com/oscarpilote/Ortho4XP

-"Progressive_zl/feature" mod created by **Artesim** -  updated, recut and merged with Ortho4XP 1.40 alfa
+"Progressive_zl/feature" mod created by **Artesim** -  updated, recut and merged with Ortho4XP 1.40

-History of changes are documented on my 1.30 fork

-Uploaded for testing with no warranty of any kind

 Original install instructions with suggested changes are included: